-Take your time when preparing the oolong tea, so you can infuse all the flavors and healthy goodness into it.
+Take your time when making the oolong tea so that you can infuse all the flavors and healthy goodness into it.
 Tea is a very personal thing, and what works for one may not work for another.

 Below is one basic method for preparing your oolong tea.
 It is by no means the only way and is meant as a guide for the perfect experience.
 First, let’s see what you’ll need:

 - Run some hot water into two similar size teapots.
-This is recommended to clean the pots from any foreign materials and also to warm it.
-Do away with the water when you are done.
+It is recommended to clean the pots before you start brewing oolong tea.

 - Ensure that the water used for preparing the tea is at least 80 degrees and at most 90 degrees Celsius.
-The recommended measurement is about 3-4 grams of tea to 200 millimeters of water.
+The recommended measurement is about 3-4 grams of loose leaf oolong tea for every 200 millimeters of water.
 It will ensure that the tea is neither watery nor strong.
-If using a larger pot, it can be between 6 to 8 grams of oolong for 500 millimeters of water.
+If using a larger pot, it can be between 6 to 8 grams of tea for 500 millimeters of water.

-Optional: Use 1 teaspoon per 200 millimeters of water if the tea is rolled into balls OR 2 tablespoons if the oolong consists of large and open leaves.
+Optional: Use one teaspoon per 200 millimeters of water if the tea leaves are rolled into balls OR 2 tablespoons if the oolong consists of large and open tea leaves.

 - Add the correct measurement of tea leaves to your pot and just a little water to ‘wake’ the tea.
-Ensure that it is just enough to wet the leaves then do away the extra water.
+Ensure that it is just enough to wet the leaves.

 - You can now add the correct measurement of hot water to the tea.

-- The steeping process should take at most one minute for the first infusion.
-The tea can be re-steeped up to 6 times, depending on the type of oolong.
+- The steeping time should take 1 minute at most for the first infusion.
+The tea can be re-steeped up to 3 more times, depending on the type of oolong.

 - Taste the tea after every steeping.
 Once you are satisfied with the taste, enjoy the tea in whichever way you like.

-All tea brewing processes require the use of all your senses to achieve the best results.
-Take special care to check on the temperature of the water and steep times.
-With practice, you will be able to brew your perfect pot of tea with no problems at all.
+Take special care to check on the water’s temperature and tea steeping time.
+With practice, you’ll be able to brew oolong tea with no problems at all.

 Oolong Tea Preparation for Advanced Tea Drinkers